 The Cloud Translation API is available to anyone wishing to integrate with the Cloud Translation API from their own site or application.
 Use of these APIs is governed by the Terms of Service.
-Among other things, these Terms require that you adhere to certain guidelines on the resulting text must be displayed on your site.
+Among other things, these Terms require that you adhere to certain guidelines on how the resulting text must be displayed on your site.
 This document and Attribution Requirements are intended to help you meet these requirements.

 If unaltered Cloud Translation API results are published and made searchable on the web, you are required to designate the translated text as machine translated content.
 For example, Google has quality guidelines about automatically generated content and guidance about how to prevent it from showing up in search results.

 For short snippets or sections within a HTML document